ElPioterro/skillshare-downloader/README.md

-# Skillshare video downloader in python
+# Skillshare video + german subtitles downloader in python

 ### Support your content creators, do NOT use this for piracy!